gtfierro/aronnax/README.md

 Keys are variable-length strings, and values are most likely ints, flots or strings (maybe lists?).

-JFSeb stores `streams`.
+Aronnax stores `streams`.
 A `stream` is the history of the key/value pairs in the bag for a particular UUID.
 As such, a `document` at time `t` is the keys and values in the bag at time `t`.
 Over time, keys may have their values changed, or may be added (with a value) or removed from a document.